 How To Treat a Skin Infection

 Treatment depends on what your infection is and how severe it is.
-However, minor skin infections could go away by themselves.
+However, minor skin infections resolve spontaneously.

-Although antibiotics prescribed by a doctor can treat bacterial skin infections.
-However, certain strains can survive treatment.
+Although antibiotics prescribed by a doctor can treat bacterial skin infections, certain strains can survive treatment.
 So it is important to follow-up, even when it seems that treatment is not working.

-A doctor may give you antifungal medication to deal with a fungal skin infection.
-It can either keep the fungi from growing or kill the fungi.
+A doctor may give you antifungal medication to deal with a fungal skin infection, which can either keep the fungi from growing or eliminate it altogether.

 How to Prevent an Infection

 There is no single way you can avoid all infectious diseases.
 However, following a few steps could reduce your risk.